bevyengine/bevy-website/content/learn/book/migration-guides/0.8-0.9/_index.md

 long_title = "Migration Guide: 0.8 to 0.9"
 +++

+Before migrating make sure to run rustup update

+Bevy relies heavily on improvements in the Rust language and compiler.
+As a result, the Minimum Supported Rust Version (MSRV) is "the latest stable release" of Rust.

 ### [Use plugin setup for resource only used at setup time](https://github.com/bevyengine/bevy/pull/6360)

 The `LogSettings` settings have been moved from a resource to `LogPlugin` configuration: